Heritage FAQs

 • Houtman and Dedel Plaque (1619-2019) installed

-• Updated Website Heritage Section (stories)
+• Updated Website Heritage Section (stories) and revised in 2024

 • Heritage Conservation Works of the Old Hillman Abattoir, which included re-roofing and stone repairs to its walls (2020)